A surface hardening process for steel and cast iron, carried out in a gas oven, makes the surface resistant to wear and corrosion.

 See also the brochures and certificates

-The Nitrotec layer of the application has a positive influence on the properties as stated below.
+The nitrotec coating of the application has a positive influence on the properties of the product as described here.

 - Wear resistance

 - Surface hardness

 - Fatigue strength

 - Alternative to hard chrome plating

 The high surface hardness in combination with the composition of the bonding layer and the presence of the micro pores, which can absorb and release lubricants, result in excellent wear resistance.

 The hardness of both the connection layer and the hardness of the edge zone are indicative of the resistance to lasting compression caused by a point load.